 Early Life

-Joseph Liemandt was born in either 1967 or 1968.
-Details about his early life and upbringing are not widely available to the public.
+Joseph Liemandt was born in 1967 or 1968 and is an American entrepreneur.
+Details about his early life and childhood are not publicly available.
+He attended Stanford University but dropped out to start Trilogy Software.

 Rise to Success